skillrepos/copilot-hands-on/LOCAL_SETUP.md

 <br><br>

-**9. When the processing is done, you'll see a message like "Done.
+**9. When the processing is done, depending on the particular repo and setup, you'll likely see a message like "Done.
 Press any key to close the terminal."**

 <br>